Syngman Rhee: Resignation and exile

 After the war ended in July 1953, South Korea struggled to rebuild following nationwide devastation.
-The country remained at a Third World level of development and was heavily reliant on U.S. aid.
+The country remained at a Third World level of development and was heavily reliant on US aid.
 Rhee was easily re-elected for what should have been the final time in 1956, since the 1948 constitution limited the president to two consecutive terms.
 However, soon after being sworn in, he had the legislature amend the constitution to allow the incumbent president to run for an unlimited number of terms, despite protests from the opposition.

 In March 1960, the 84-year-old Rhee won his fourth term in office as president.
 His victory was assured with 100% of the vote after the main opposition candidate, Cho Byeong-ok, died shortly before the 15 March elections.

 Rhee wanted his protégé, Lee Ki-poong, elected as Vice President—a separate office under Korean law at that time.
 When Lee, who was running against Chang Myon (the ambassador to the United States during the Korean War, a member from the opposition Democratic Party) won the vote with a wide margin, the opposition Democratic Party claimed the election was rigged.
 This triggered anger among segments of the Korean populace on 19 April.
 When police shot demonstrators in Masan, the student-led April Revolution forced Rhee to resign on 26 April.

-On 28 April, a DC-4 belonging to the United States Central Intelligence Agency (CIA), piloted by Captain Harry B. Cockrell Jr. and operated by Civil Air Transport, covertly flew Rhee out of South Korea as protesters converged on the Blue House.
-During the flight, Rhee and Francesca Donner, his Austrian wife, came up to the cockpit to thank the pilot and crew.
-Rhee's wife offered the pilot a valuable diamond ring in thanks, which was courteously declined.
+Following his resignation, he spent a month at the Ihwajang House and departed for exile in Hawaii by plane on 29 May.
 The former president, his wife, and their adopted son subsequently lived in exile in Honolulu, Hawaii.